AdamTaguirov/AdamTaguirov/README.md

 I am a security researcher and I like reverse engineering, vulnerability research, and exploitation.

 I like low-level development and making useful tools.

-On my repository you will find a lot of school projects and you might find some public tools I've written.
+I am currently working on iOS internals.

 Please never use the tools or code I publish for malicious purposes.
 Everything I make is either for **educational purposes** or **community oriented**.

+I have recently made private a lot of my public repositories on Github for one or more of the following reasons:

+- Not pround of the code I wrote
+- Too dangerous to stay public (maliciously exploitable)
+- School projects that can spoil the solution for current school students

-If you want to contact me you can write an e-mail at: adam@taguirov.com.
+If you want to contact me you can write an e-mail at: adam.taguirov@protonmail.com.

-I am **not** open for job opportunities for now.

 <!--
 **AdamTaguirov/AdamTaguirov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.